smu-cs-3353/22s-pa01-sussybaka/README.md

 - The third number is the width of the picture.
 - The fourth and final number is the height of the image.

+As discussed above, there are seven sample outputs already in the repository, two being in the input folder, and the other five being in the Algorithm Analysis folder.
+If desired, more sample inputs can be generated using the test.py script found in the src folder.
+This script simply generates a randomized input that can then be dragged into the input folder for usage.
+Just run the program and it will store the input file in the same directory.

 ### Sample Output

 The project will output three different files.
 Each file is the output from one of the algorithms.
 The following is an example of test-bruteforce.txt,